trueos/trueos-docs/trueos-handbook/introducing.rst

 **ATI/Radeon:** 3D acceleration on most ATI and Radeon cards is supported.

-**Optimus:** Currently there is no switching support between the two graphics adapters provided by Optimus.
+**Optimus:** Currently, there is no switching support between the two graphics adapters provided by Optimus.
 Optimus implementations vary, so
 |trueos| may or may not be able to successfully load a graphics driver
 to support this hardware.
 If a blank screen shows after installation,